ethn1ee/lang-bench/README.md

 Upon selecting the blur option, you will be prompted to enter the following parameters:

 - **Kernel radius**
     The radius of the Gaussian kernel used for blurring.
 A larger radius will result in a more blurred image, and will take longer.
+A radius of 0 will result in no blur.